 Naturally, people go to the love lock bridges and write or engrave the name of them and their valentine on Padlock then affix it to public objects.
 For expressing true love, they are doing the same!

 Mostly the padlocks are affixed to bridges and then through the key to the nearby river.
 They believe that the ritual will make their love forever and unbreakable.

-This article can help you to know more and also offers you to make a decision for visiting these places.
+This article can help you to know more, and also offers you to make a decision to visit these places.

 10 Most Famous Love Lock Bridge Locations

 Around the world, there are many love lock bridges where lovers express their true love and affix engraved padlock for making their love forever.